robertying/learnX/README.md

 This project also serves as a demonstration of how to build a React Native app featuring:

 - Latest React Native (0.61)
-- Dark Mode on iOS / Dark Theme on Android
+- Dark Mode for iOS / Dark Theme for Android
-- AndroidX / CocoaPods
+- CocoaPods / AndroidX
 - Redux
 - TypeScript
-- Detox e2e tests (iOS)
+- Detox e2e tests (iOS & Android)
-- Continuous integration (Travis)
+- Continuous integration (Travis CI)
 - Automatic deployment (Fastlane)

 ## Download